I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_clear.md

 } D3DDDIARG_CLEAR;
 ````

-## -struct-fields
+## Members

-### -field Flags
+            `FillColor`

+            [in] The color value that the driver should clear the context's render target to.

+            `FillDepth`

+            [in] The value that the driver should use to set the depth in the context's depth buffer.
+This member can be a value in the range from 0.0 through 1.0.

+            `FillStencil`

+            [in] The value that the driver should clear the context's stencil buffer to.
+This member can be an integer in the range from 0 through 2ⁿ-1, where <i>n</i> is the number of bits in the stencil buffer.

+            `Flags`

             [in] A UINT value that specifies which buffers the driver should clear and how the clear operation should be performed.
 This member can be a bitwise OR of the following values.
 For more information, see the Remarks section in the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_clear.md">Clear</a> reference page.

 <table>
 <tr>